hzjahromi/iweb/README.md

 ## Study Proccess and Parameters
 For more information about study proccess and parameters please read the published paper from [paper-url]

+## Dependencies
+The main python dependencies for analysing the data are:
+- NumPy
+- SciPy
+- Pandas
+- Pandas-flavor
+- Matplotlib
+- Seaborn
+- Statsmodels
+- Scikit-learn
+Please not that the python codes available in this repository have been developed using Python 3.6.

+The main dependencies for running the experimental platfrom:
+- Ubuntu or CentOS
+- node js

 ## Quick start

 If you want to run analysis on the collected data, please use dataset and analysis folders If you want to see how did we instrument a web mapping application to measue iLT and CiLT, please see experminal experimental platform/client/webqoe.html
 If you want re-run the same subjective study: